giuliacasarini/SecurityDemo/Chapters/ChapterII.md

 **Disadvantages:**

-* **User Friction**: Users must install an app and understand how to set it up, which may deter some, particularly those less familiar with technology.
+* **User Barrier**: Users need to install an app and figure out how to set it up, which might discourage some individuals, particularly those who are less comfortable with technology.
 * **Device Dependency**: If a user loses their device or deletes the app, they may become locked out of their account unless backup recovery options are provided.
 <br>
 Enhancing User Experience